 Roofing work will also have consequences on cash flow.
 What payment terms does your roofer require?
 And how will those terms affect the payment schedule with your homeowner?
 Solar is an industry that grew on a zero-money-down model but it behooves installers to train their sales teams to adapt and ask for down payments.
 Asking for a down payment is prudent and routine in other home improvement projects.
 This down payment model will reduce stress on your cash flow as ticket size and complexity increase on solar projects.

-When homeowners install a solar system, they may be eligible to claim 26% of the project cost to decrease their tax liability (learn more about solar tax credits and tax liability here).
+When homeowners install a solar system, they may be eligible to claim 30% of the project cost to decrease their tax liability.
 Homeowners should consult with a tax professional to confirm their eligibility for the solar tax credit, which is a function of each homeowner’s unique financial circumstances.

 Adding roofing work to the project adds another layer of complexity to evaluating the tax implications of going solar.
 The IRS has not issued clear or specific guidance on the eligibility of roofing for the solar ITC.
 The best course of action is for homeowners to consult a tax professional for guidance on this part of the project.
 The best course of action for an installer is to ensure that their finance partner sets your homeowner up for success.